hmrc/income-tax-mtd-changelog/README.md

 The following changes are now available in Sandbox:
 #### individual-calculations-api v5
-- `Retrieve a Self Assessment Tax Calculation` now supports `totalTaxableTransitionProfit` and `transitionProfitDetail` within the new `transitionProfit` object.
+- `Retrieve a Self Assessment Tax Calculation` now supports `totalTaxableTransitionProfit` and `transitionProfitDetail` within the new `transitionProfit` object for tax years from 2024-25.

 #### business-details-api v1
 - All endpoints now support `STATEFUL` gov-test-scenario.